 Cohabitation: Property in One Partner’s Name Solicitor

 Unmarried couples who live together may mistakenly believe that sharing a household entitles them to a financial stake in their shared home, the same way it would if they were married or in a Civil Partnership.
 It does not.
-The perceived standing of “common law” spouses or partners is not recognised under UK family law.
+The perceived standing of “common law” spouses or partners is not recognised under English family law.
 It is very important, therefore, that you seek family law advice before you move into a home that is owned by your partner.

-Talk to family solicitors about your legal rights when cohabiting, and what happens if you separate or one of you dies.
+Talk to our family solicitors about your legal rights when cohabiting, and what happens if you separate or one of you dies.

 Legal Rights of Cohabiting Couples

-Moving in together, even if you cohabit for decades, does not give you any automatic right to your partner’s property or assets such as endowment policies and pensions.
-If your partner is the owner of your home and they die, ownership of the property will revert to their estate and whoever the nominate as their beneficiaries in their will.
+Moving in together, even if you cohabit for decades, does not give you an automatic right to your partner’s property or assets such as endowment policies and pensions.
+If your partner is the owner of your home and they die, ownership of the property will revert to their estate and whoever they nominate as their beneficiaries in their will.
 If they die without a will (intestate) then their estate will go to their next of kin, and you could find yourself bereft, grieving, and homeless.